 Check the interior of your vehicle.
 Water and dirt can accumulate under the floor mats and could cause corrosion.
 Occasionally check under the mats to make sure the area is dry.
-Be particularly careful when transporting chemicals, cleansers, fertilizers, salt, etc.; these should be transported in proper containers.
+Be particularly careful when transporting chemicals, cleansers, fertilizers, salt, etc; these should be transported in proper containers.
 If a spill or leak should occur, immediately clean and dry the area.

 Use mud shields on your wheels.
 If you drive on salted or gravel roads, mud shields help protect your vehicle.
-Fullsize shields, which come as near to the ground as possible, are the best.
+Full-size shields, which come as near to the ground as possible, are the best.
 We recommend that the fittings and the area where the shields are installed be treated to resist corrosion.
 Your Toyota dealer will be happy to assist in supplying and installing the shields if they are recommended for your area.

+Keep your vehicle in a well ventilated garage or a roofed place.
 Do not park your vehicle in a damp, poorly ventilated garage.
 If you wash your vehicle in the garage, or if you drive it in covered with water or snow, your garage may be so damp it will cause corrosion.
 Even if your garage is heated, a wet vehicle can corrode if the ventilation is poor.